mathriddle/ColabTurtlePlus/README.md

   All internal calculations are done in degrees.
 * Added animated motion along lines and circles, and for rotating right or left.
 Animation can be turned off/on using animationOff and animationOn.
 Default is animationOn.
+* Added a clone method for turtles.

 Main differences with classic turtle.py
 ----

-* Classes are not implemented, so only one turtle can be drawn at a time.
 * The circle function draws smooth arcs using SVG.
 The step argument is available but primarily for backward compatability with classic turtle.py circle.
 To get a true circular arc, do NOT use steps since the circle will be drawn using SVG commands.
 If steps > 20, it will be assumed that an arc of a circle was intended.
-While this function can still be used to draw a regular polygon with 20 or fewer sides, it is better to use the regularpolygon() function to take advantage of svg commands.
+While this function can still be used to draw a regular polygon with 20 or fewer sides, it is better to use the regularPolygon() function to take advantage of svg commands.
 * A function to draw lines has been included.
 * Setting speed = 0 draws only the final image with no intermediate animations.
 This is usually very quick.
 To turn off the animation but still show the turtle motion (equivalent to speed=0 in classic turtle.py), call animationOff().
 This will use the current speed, but forward/back/circle makes the turtle jump and likewise left/right makes the turtle turn instantly.
 * There is a fillrule function to set nonzero or evenodd as the options used by SVG to fill an object.
 The global default fill-rule is evenodd to match the behavior of classic turtle.py.
 The begin_fill() function can take an argument of 'nonzero' or 'evenodd' to set the fill-rule just for that fill.